Cannabis Mother Plant Care: Selection, Maintenance & Cloning

 Environmental Controls

-You manage temperature between 22 °C and 25 °C to promote rooting, while keeping humidity in the 70–80% range.
-You also direct gentle airflow around cuttings to strengthen stems and prevent mold.
-Furthermore, you set light levels low—around 100–150 µmol/m²/s—during the initial days to reduce stress and encourage root growth.
+Manage temperature between 22 °C and 25 °C to promote rooting, while keeping humidity high.
+Direct gentle airflow around cuttings to strengthen stems and prevent mold.
+With proper conditions, clones will typically take between 21 days and one month to develop a root system that is strong enough for transplanting.

 Long-Term Management